-I have wanted to become more profficient at reading the Tarot cards, because it seems like a cool game and I’ve had a certain success reading cards for other people.
+I have wanted to become more proficient at reading the Tarot cards because it seems like a cool game and I’ve had some success reading cards for other people.
 It seems like a good way to offer help to those who are not heavily involved with spirituality or self-discovery, because with the help of the pictures from the cards I have been able to figure out personal details from the querent’s life, and they have most of the time confirmed that what the cards were telling me was indeed taking place in their lives.

 What you won’t find in this book

 This is not a book filled with instructions.
 It is not a book that explains how to read the tarot, or how to perform or create acts of psychomagic.
 If I recall correctly, not a single act of psychomagic is detailed in the book, or if it was, it definitely did not leave a strong impression that I would remember it, only a few days after finishing this book.

 What you will find in this book